 In addition to housing a renowned reference library, the New York Public Library is home to treasures such as a Gutenberg Bible, a First Folio edition of Shakespeare’s “Comedies, Histories, and Tragedies” from 1623 and Mary Poppins’ umbrella.
 To learn more history of the Library, check out this podcast episode from the Bowery Boys.

 If you want an in-depth look at the library interior, take advantage of their free guided tours (See below).

-TIP: Be sure to learn about more free and money saving ideas with our Guide to NYC on a Budget.
+TIP: Be sure to learn more money saving ideas with our guide to free things to do in NYC.